-- A. Protective device coordination time-current curves (TCC) shall be displayed on log-log scale graphs. - B. Include on each TCC graph, a complete title and one-line diagram with legend identifying the specific portion of the system covered.
-Both the TCC and related single line diagram shall be plotted on one 11 x 17 inches forms with the single line on the left and TCC on the right, landscape format as approved by the Owner. - C. Terminate device characteristic curves at a point reflecting maximum symmetrical or asymmetrical fault current to which the device is exposed. - D. Identify the device associated with each curve by manufacturer type, function, and, if applicable, tap, time delay, and instantaneous settings recommended. - E. Plot the following characteristics on the TCC graphs, where applicable: - 1.
+- A. Proposed protective device coordination time-current curves (TCC) shall be displayed on log-log scale graphs. - B. Include on each TCC graph, a complete title and one-line diagram with legend identifying the specific portion of the system covered with the one-line diagram on the left and the TCC on the right side using 11 inch x 17 inch landscape format as approved by the Owner. - C. Terminate device characteristic curves at a point reflecting maximum symmetrical or asymmetrical fault current to which the device is exposed.

+- D. Identify the device associated with each curve by manufacturer type, function, and, if applicable, tap, time delay, and instantaneous settings recommended. - E. Plot the following characteristics on the TCC graphs, where applicable: - 1.
 Electric utility's overcurrent protective device - 2.
 Medium voltage equipment overcurrent relays - 3.
-Medium and low voltage fuses including manufacturer's minimum melt, total clearing, tolerance, and damage bands

-- 4. Low voltage equipment circuit breaker trip devices, including manufacturer's tolerance bands - 5.
+Medium and low voltage fuses including manufacturer's minimum melt, total clearing, tolerance, and damage bands - 4.
+Low voltage equipment circuit breaker trip devices, including manufacturer's tolerance bands - 5.
 Transformer full-load current, magnetizing inrush current, and ANSI through-fault protection curves - 6.
 Conductor damage curves - 7.
 Ground fault protective devices, as applicable - 8.
 Pertinent motor starting characteristics and motor damage points, where applicable - 9.
-Pertinent generator short-circuit decrement curve and generator damage point - F. Provide adequate time margins between device characteristics such that selective operation is provided, while providing proper protection.

-2.05 ARC FLASH RISK ASSESSMENT

-- A. The Arc Flash Risk Assessment shall be performed according to the IEEE 1584 equations that are presented in NFPA 70E-2021, Annex D. - B. The flash protection boundary and the incident energy shall be calculated at all significant locations in the electrical distribution system (switchboards, switchgear, motor-control centers, panelboards, busway and splitters) where work could be performed on energized parts. - C. The Arc Flash Risk Assessment shall include all locations for all voltages including 240 volt and 208 volt systems regardless of transformer kVA size to which the circuits are connected.
-The exception for these systems fed from transformers equal to or less than 125kVA shall not be allowed. - D. Safe working distances shall be based upon the calculated arc flash boundary considering an incident energy equal to or greater than 1.2 cal/cm2.
+Pertinent generator short-circuit decrement curve and generator damage point - F. Provide adequate time margins between device characteristics such that selective operation is provided, while providing proper protection. - 2.05 ARC FLASH RISK ASSESSMENT - A. The Arc Flash Risk Assessment shall be performed according to the IEEE 1584 equations that are presented in NFPA 70E, Annex D. - B. The flash protection boundary and the incident energy shall be calculated at all significant locations in the electrical distribution system (switchboards, switchgear, motor-control centers, panelboards, busway and splitters) where work could be performed on energized parts. - C. The Arc Flash Risk Assessment shall include all locations for all voltages including 240 volt and 208 volt systems regardless of transformer kVA size to which the circuits are connected.
+The exception for these systems fed from transformers equal to or less than 125kVA shall not be allowed. - D. Safe working distances shall be based upon the calculated arc flash boundary considering an incident energy of 1.2 cal/cm2.
 The selection of arc-rated clothing and other PPE shall be based on NFPA 70E-2021, Table 130.5(G).
 For incident energy exposures less than 1.2 cal/cm2, PPE shall meet the requirements of NFPA 70E-2021 and ASTM F1506 as a minimum. - E. When appropriate, the short circuit calculations and the clearing times of the phase overcurrent devices will be retrieved from the short-circuit and coordination study model.
 Ground overcurrent relays should not be taken into consideration when determining the clearing time when performing incident energy calculations - F. The short-circuit calculations and the corresponding incident energy calculations for multiple system scenarios must be compared and the greatest incident energy must be uniquely reported for each equipment location.
 Calculations must be performed to represent the maximum and minimum contributions of fault current magnitude for all normal and emergency operating conditions.
 The minimum calculation will assume that the utility contribution is at a minimum and will assume a minimum motor contribution (all motors off).
 Conversely, the maximum calculation will assume a maximum contribution from the utility and will assume the maximum amount of motors to be operating.
 Calculations shall take into consideration the parallel operation of synchronous generators with the electric utility, where applicable.